Socram6/PLAYCHART/README.md

 # A dream with a plan is a goal; make your dreams possible with simple and efficent planning tools

-Worktime is Playtime, enjoy dreaming and making those dreams a reality, you are only limited by what you think is impossible.
+Worktime is Playtime, enjoy dreaming and making those dreams a reality, you are only limited by what you believe to be impossible.

 Offered by Playchart